Privacy-Preserving Visual Localization with Event Cameras: Experiment Details

-\paragraph{Query/Reference Split} Here we explain how we prepare the query and reference set for evaluating localization.
-Recall from Section 3.1 that we build the 3D map from events-to-image conversions in the reference set and measure localization accuracy using the query set.
+We explain the query and reference sets for evaluating localization.
+Recall from Section~\ref{sec:ev_loc} that we build the 3D map from events-to-image conversions in the reference set and measure localization accuracy using the query set.
 For evaluation in EvRooms and DAVIS240C, we use the first $70\%$ of the event streams for reference and the rest for querying.
 On the other hand for EvHumans, we randomly slice $70\%$ of the event streams for reference and the rest for querying.
 The distinction is made for EvHumans because the dataset does not contain significant visual overlaps between the frontal and latter events as the capturing was made while constantly tracking the humans close by.